aversive stimulus – something unpleasant that the dog will work to avoid;

 - fetching is a simple example of a complex behaviour: the dog needs to run, catch the ball, come back to us and release the ball

-counter-conditioning – changing the conditioned reaction to a different one, usually a negative one to a desired one; the goal is to change the underlying emotion
+counter-conditioning – changing a conditioned reaction to a different one, usually a “negative” one to a desired one;

-- the dog might bark at the mailman because they are agitated. with counter-conditioning we can make them calm / lose interest, so that they ignore the mailman.
+- the dog might bark at the mailman. with counter-conditioning we can make teach them that the mailman is a cue for going to their bed.

 cue – a sign (usually a word or a sound but it can also be a gesture or an object) that requests a behaviour